ptdewey/yankbank-nvim/README.md

 ## Usage

 The popup menu can be opened with the command:`:YankBank`, an entry is pasted at the current cursor position by hitting enter, and the menu can be closed by hitting escape, ctrl-c, or q.
+An entry from the menu can also be yanked into the unnamed register by hitting yy.

 I would personally also recommend setting a keybind to open the menu.
 ```lua